MetaFactory/metafactory-tutorial/Readme.md

 ## Example 3

 Example 3 does the same as example 2b, but the generated POJOs are now more advanced, with an added equals, hashCode and toString method.
 The external package from metafactory-library that is referred to relies heavily on expressions for naming as well as conditions that determine whether a piece of code is actually generated.
 Another concept that is new here is the use of snippets, which MetaFactory supports in either Freemarker of Velocity format.
  Snippets are pieces of code that you can load from a template into your pattern like this: ${fmsnippet.condition.reference_1_and_enum} – which checks whether the object reference MetaFactory is currently iterating over has a multiplicity of 0..1 or 1..1 and is not an enum.
 After ‘fmsnippet’ follows the name (and path using a dot as subdirectory seperator) of the file.
-Also note that an external library is used in this example (‘lib1), which is defined in pattern3.xml.
-You can read more about this subject <a href="https://www.metafactory.nl/document/pattern-reference/external-libraries/">here</a>.
+Also note that an external library is used in this example (‘lib1), which is defined in pattern3.xml. <a href="https://www.metafactory.nl/document/xml-metafactorys-pattern-base/external-libraries/">You can read more about external libraries/a>.

 ## Example 4